Dr Tim Szewczyk

 Contact details:

 I am a quantitative ecologist with an interest in modelling biogeographic patterns of species and communities across space and time.
-I often use hierarchical Bayesian models and mechanistic simulations, with a particular interest in addressing the role that stochasticity and uncertainty play in our ability to predict community dynamics and responses to anthropogenic influences.
+I use multilevel Bayesian models, machine learning, and mechanistic simulations, with a particular interest in addressing the role that stochasticity and uncertainty play in our ability to predict community dynamics and responses to anthropogenic influences.
 My past work has included insects, mammals, and invasive plants, often in montane environments.

 Current projects